Ways to simplify your personal finances

 My five cents

 So here you have 4 ways to simplify your personal finances.
-Obviously there’s many more ways to simplify.
+Obviously there are many more ways to simplify.
 What are some other things to simplify?